 This one is resurrected from last year’s list where I promised to mail a hand-written letter to my mother, but of course never did.
 It was a good idea then and it’s a good idea now, and to make it even gooder, I’m expanding it to include all the women who have made me a better mom, better woman, better human.
 So look out, ladies!
 Emotional feely times coming in hot to a mailbox near you.

-- Consume more Black art.
+- Appreciate Black art.
 And don’t be a dick about it.

 I don’t know how to talk about this one without acknowledging that racism is alive and thriving; acknowledging that we all, even/especially bleeding heart liberals like myself, are the problem; and acknowledging that it’s going to take a lot of uncomfortable work to dismantle systems that promote not just overt racist socialization but implicit bias.
 This one is on us, white people.
-We are the worst.
 So I’m setting forth to accomplish a thing I should have started a long time ago, but have thus far been too racist to do right.
 I intend to no longer passively consume Black culture as a thing I’m entitled to but not committed to appreciating or understanding the context in which it was made.
 I will shut my mouth and listen.
-I will make a space for amplification of voices that have been erased.
-I will deliberately take in the messages of Black artists so the meaning of their art shapes my understanding of white privilege.
+I will amplify voices that have been erased.
+I will deliberately take in the messages of Black artists so the meaning of their art shapes my understanding of their experience.
 I will keep those messages with me as I work on direct and honest communication about the difficulty of difference so the world my child comes up in is less racist than my own.
 This one is important, Julie.
 Do not fuck this up.

 - Resume old practice of clinic escorting regularly.
 Channel clinic escorting superheroes.